Pelps12/Pelps12/README.md

 - 👋 Hi, I’m @Pelps12
-- 👀 I’m interested in Robotics, Artificial Intelligence and Backend development
+- 👀 I’m interested in Computer Architecture, and Embedded Systems
-- 🌱 I’m currently learning Rust and Typescript
+- 🌱 I’m always learning Verilog, C and Typescript
 - 💞️ I would love to collaborate on open-source projects
 - 📫 How to reach me oluwapelps@gmail.com